LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 2nd Sunday of Easter - Shock and Awe

 Aftershocks are very disconcerting.
 They keep us living on the edge.
 They give us a radically new outlook on the permanency and security of physical things.
 They unclutter our lives very swiftly, effectively, and sometimes very painfully.
 They open our eyes and let us see how fragile we really are.
+We now begin to celebrate the Fifty days of Easter.
+We need fifty days because this one event cannot be captured in a single day.
+Fifty days to let the aftershock of this incredible event vibrate in our minds and hearts and spirits.

 3rd Sunday in Ordinary Time - Testimony and Witness